For P. Quinctius |

 |

+But since Hortensius urges you to come to a decision, and requires of use that I should not waste time in speaking, and complains that when the former advocate was defending this action it never could be brought to a conclusion, I will not allow that suspicion to continue to exist, that we are unwilling for the matter to be decided, nor will I arrogate to myself a power of proving the case better than it has been proved before; nor yet will I make a long speech, because the cause has already been explained by him who has spoken before, and brevity, which is exceedingly agreeable to me, is required of me, who am neither able to devise nor to utter many arguments.
 I will do what I have often observed you do, O Hortensius; I will distribute my argument on the entire cause into certain divisions.
 You always do so, because you are always able.
 I will do so in this cause, because in this cause I think I can.
 That power which nature gives you of being always able to do so, this cause gives me, so that I am able to do so today.
 I will appoint myself certain bounds and limits, out of which I cannot stray if I ever so much wish; so that both I may have a subject on which I may speak, and Hortensius may have allegations which he may answer, and you, O Caius Aquillius, may be able to perceive beforehand what topics you are going to hear discussed.
 We say, O Sextus Naevius, that you did not take possession of the goods of Publius Quinctius in accordance with the edict of the praetor. |

-negamus te bona P .
-Quincti , sex .
-Naevi , possedisse ex edicto praetoris . in eo sponsio facta est . ostendam primum causam non fuisse cur a praetore postulares ut bona P .
-Quincti possideres , deinde ex edicto te possidere non potuisse , postremo non possedisse . quaeso , C .
-Aquili vosque qui estis in consilio , ut quid pollicitus sim diligenter memoriae mandetis ; etenim rem facilius totam accipietis , si haec memineritis , et me facile vestra existimatione revocabitis , si extra hos cancellos egredi conabor quos mihi ipse circumdedi . nego fuisse causam cur postularet , nego ex edicto possidere potuisse , nego possedisse . haec tria cum docuero , peroraro .
+Negamus te bona P .
+Quincti , Sex .
+Naevi , possedisse ex edicto praetoris .
+In eo sponsio facta est .
+Ostendam primum causam non fuisse cur a praetore postulares ut bona P .
+Quincti possideres , deinde ex edicto te possidere non potuisse , postremo non possedisse .
+Quaeso , C .
+Aquili vosque qui estis in consilio , ut quid pollicitus sim diligenter memoriae mandetis ; etenim rem facilius totam accipietis , si haec memineritis , et me facile vestra existimatione revocabitis , si extra hos cancellos egredi conabor quos mihi ipse circumdedi .
+Nego fuisse causam cur postularet , nego ex edicto possidere potuisse , nego possedisse .
+Haec tria cum docuero , peroraro .

 |